 Based on a single sighting of an immature bird during VCP surveys in 1980, the population of Maui nukupuu was estimated to be 28 individuals, with a 95 percent confidence interval of plus or minus 56 individuals (Scott et al. 1986, pp. 37, 131).
-On Maui, VCP surveys are conducted at survey stations spaced 328 to 820 feet (100 to 250 meters) apart, on transect lines spaced 1 to 2 miles (1.6 to 3.2 kilometers) apart (Scott et al. 1986, pp. 34-40).
-It was estimated that 1,357 8-minute point counts would be needed to determine with 95 percent confidence the absence of Maui nukupuu on Maui (Scott et al. 2008, p.
+On Maui, given the density of VCP survey stations, it was estimated that 1,357 point counts would be needed to determine with 95 percent confidence the absence of Maui nukupuu on Maui (Scott et al. 2008, p.
 7).
 In 2008, only 35 VCP counts had been conducted on Maui in areas where Maui nukupuu could still potentially exist.
-Although the results of VCP surveys in 1980 find Maui nukupuu extant at that time, a tremendous effort is required to confirm this species' extinction using VCP method (Scott et al. 2008).
-For Maui nukupuu, nearly 39 times more VCP counts than conducted up to 2008 would be needed to confirm this species' extinction with 95 percent confidence.
-The RBS reported an adult male Maui nukupuu with bright yellow plumage at 6,021 feet (1,890 meters) elevation in 1996 from Hanawi Natural Area Reserve (Hanawi NAR) (Revnolds and Snetsinger 2001, p.
+Although the results of VCP surveys in 1980 find Maui nukupuu extant at that time, a tremendous effort is required to confirm this species' extinction using VCP method (Scott et al. 2008, pp. 6-8).
+For Maui nukupuu, nearly 39 times more VCP counts than conducted up to 2008 would be needed to confirm this species' extinction with

+95 percent confidence.
+The RBS reported an adult male Maui nukupuu with bright yellow plumage at 6,021 feet (1,890 meters) elevation in 1996 from Hanawi NAR (Reynolds and Snetsinger 2001, p.
 140).
 Surveys and searches have been unsuccessful in finding Maui nukupuu since the last confirmed sighting by RBS.
 Based on these results, the last reliable record of Maui nukupuu was from Hanawi NAR in 1996 (24 years ago).

-Qualified observers spent extensive time searching for Maui nukupuu, po'ouli (Melamprosops phaeosoma), and Maui akepa (Loxops coccineus ochraceus, listed as Loxops ochraceus) in the 1990s.
+Qualified observers spent extensive time searching for Maui nukupuu, po'ouli, and Maui akepa in the 1990s.
 Between September 1995 and October 1996, 1,730 acres (700 hectares) of Hanawi NAR were searched during 318 person-days (Baker 2001, p.
 147).
-Please refer to the Maui akepa Survey Effort section above for the method used in this survey.
-The Maui Forest Bird Recovery Project (MFBRP) conducted searches from 1997 to 1999, from Hanawi NAR to Koolau Gap (west of the last sighting of Maui nukupuu) for a total of 355 hours of searches at three sites with no detections of Maui nukupuu (Vetter 2018, pers. comm.).
+Please refer to "Survey Effort" for the Maui akepa, above, for the method used in this survey.
+The MFBRP conducted searches from 1997 to 1999, from Hanawi NAR to Koolau Gap (west of the last sighting of Maui nukupuu) for a total of 355 hours of searches at three sites with no detections of Maui nukupuu (Vetter 2018, pers. comm.).
 The MFBRP also searched Kipahulu Valley on northern Haleakala from 1997 to 1999, for a total of 320 hours, with no detections of Maui nukupuu.
 The Kipahulu searches were hampered, however, by bad weather, and playback was not used (Vetter 2018, pers. comm.).
-Despite over 10,000 person-hours of searching in the Hanawi NAR and nearby areas from October 1995 through June 1999, searches failed to confirm detection in 1996 of Maui nukupuu, or produce other sightings (Pratt and Pyle 2000, p.
+Despite over 10,000 person-hours of searching in the Hanawi NAR and nearby areas from October 1995 through June 1999, searches failed to confirm the 1996 detection of Maui nukupuu, or produce other sightings (Pratt and Pyle 2000, p.
 37).
 While working on Maui parrotbill recovery from 2006 to 2011, the MFBRP spent extensive time in the area of the last Maui nukupuu sighting.
+The most recent survey in 2017 across much of east and west Maui did not find Maui nukupuu (Judge et al. 2019, entire).
 The MFBRP project coordinator concluded that if Maui nukupuu were still present they would have been detected (Mounce 2018, pers. comm.).